xcat2/confluent-docs/docs/miscellaneous/doca2-10-intstall.md

  ```

 ## Install DOCA kernel packages repo built against errata kernel
+!!! note
- **Note** The <temporary directory> name used in this step will be the one shown in the output of the previous step.
+    The <temporary directory> name used in this step will be the one shown in the output of the previous step.
  ```
  rpm -ivh /tmp/<temporary directory>/doca-kernel-repo-25.01.0.6.0.0-1.kver.5.14.0.503.26.1.el9.5.x86.64.x86_64.rpm
  ```